U.S. Opioid Death Statistics

 The opioid crisis has become the worst drug epidemic in modern American history.
-There were over 42,000 opioid overdose deaths in 2016—more than from automobile accidents or firearm-related homicides.
-Over a third of those overdose deaths were from heroin, which is surging in popularity.
-Provisional estimates from the CDC indicate the crisis continued to worsen throughout 2017, with over 70,000 opioid overdose-related deaths.
+There were over 47,000 opioid overdose deaths in 2017—more than from automobile accidents or firearm-related homicides.
+Many of those overdose deaths were from heroin and black-market versions of prescription opioids, which are surging in popularity.

-How does the opioid death rate vary by state?
+How does the opioid overdose death rate vary by state?

 How does the opioid death rate differ by demographics?